MariusJanseVanVuuren/TotalSynchronousListeningTimes/README.md

 # TotalSynchronousListeningTimes

-This project read a list of floaring point values from an array.
+This project reads a list of floating point values from an array.
 These floating point values are to represent the listening times of a user to a specific radio station.
 The system will then, if it can successfully read the data, determine the total synchronous listening time of a user.
  It does so by :